When Can a Seller Keep Earnest Money?

 On the other hand, when earnest money has been deposited and there is a significant fault found with the property that was not apparent or obvious or disclosed by the Sellers previously, the buyers may terminate the contract and receive their earnest money.
 It is important to note that simple wear and tear or cosmetic damage does not fall under the category of “cause to terminate the contract.”
 For problems worth terminating the contract, we’re talking significant roof damage, plumbing issues, or dangerous conditions such as exposed wiring and cracked foundations.

 Nathaniel Gilbert is the sole attorney at The Law Office of Nathaniel Gilbert, PLLC.
-Practicing in the areas of Real Estate and Business, Nate serves the states of Texas, Colorado, and Kansas.
+Practicing in the areas of Business Law, Nate assist clients with LLC formation and drafting contracts in the states of Texas, Colorado, and Kansas.
 He can be reached at 726-999-0087.